maidnaut/clang/README.md

 Clang is a skull kept alive by eldritch magic.
 It screams and talks nonsense.

-Clang also comes built in with its own custom mock shell for configuration and management.
+Clang also comes with its own custom mock shell built in for external configuration and management.

 Clang.